Justin-Garey/Guides/guides/kavita.md

 - -r is for recursive copy
 - --ignore-existing prevents the copy from wasting resources and overwriting existing files

+### Smart Filters

+A smart filter can be used to sort books on the side nav or in the dashboard.
+This is especially handy if you want to see all of the books you have or have not read.

+To create a smart filter:
+- Hit the green filter-icon button in the top right of the screen
+- Remove the top filter with the **-** icon
+- Make the second filter *Read Progress* *Equals* *100*
+- Click *Apply* to see it happen
+- Change the *Filter Name* to *Completed Books*
+- Hit *Save*
+- Now click the three dots icon next to *Home* on the side nav
+- Select *Customize*
+- Finally, add the smart filter

 ## Calibre

 Calibre is a great tool for organizing a book collection and editing the metadata of epubs.
 Basic use is as follows: